Full-Stack-93/alx-system_engineering-devops-2/0x01-shell_permissions/README.md

 Task 13: Write a script that changes the group owner to school for the file hello The file hello will be in the working directory - chgrp school hello

+Task 14: Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory - chown vincent:staff *